xolox/vim-lua-ftplugin/README.md

 Now when you type Control-X Control-O Vim will hang for a moment, after which you should be presented with an enormous list of completion candidates :-)

+### The `lua_omni_blacklist` option

+If you like the omni completion mode but certain modules are giving you trouble (for example crashing Vim) you can exclude such modules from being loaded by the omni completion.
+You can do so by setting `lua_omni_module_blacklist` to a list of strings containing Vim regular expression patterns.
+The patterns are combined as follows:

+    " Here's the black list:
+    let g:lua_omni_blacklist = ['pl\.strict', 'lgi\..']

+    " Here's the resulting regular expression pattern:
+    '^\(pl\.strict\|lgi\..\)$'

+The example above prevents the module `pl.strict` and all modules with the prefix `lgi.` from being loaded.

 ### The `lua_define_completefunc` option

 By default the Lua file type plug-in sets the ['completefunc'] [] option so that Vim can complete Lua keywords, global variables and library members using Control-X Control-U. If you don't want the 'completefunc' option to be changed by the plug-in, you can set this option to zero (false) in your [vimrc script] [vimrc]: